Microsoft ends support for Internet Explorer on June 16, 2022.

 In fiscal 2020, we held an in-house lecture for each issue with external experts from the organization, BSR.
 We held these lectures with the aim of fostering an understanding of the priority human rights issues we face as a united NTT Group company, including our global operations, and we also considered the reporting efforts of each company within the group.
 This dialog was conducted several times.
 We also researched the human rights management content required of us as a global ICT company, and worked with staff in charge of human rights including at global group companies to focus on particularly important issues and select four themes.

-In fiscal 2021, we will continued to hold dialogues with each company in Japan and overseas to determine specific courses of action, and also established a globally standard human rights policy.
+In fiscal 2021, we will continued to hold dialogues with each company in Japan and overseas to determine specific courses of action, and also establish a global standard for human rights policy.

 The NTT Group has established the D&I Statement as a means of promoting Diversity Equity & Inclusion.